AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 Definite and Indefinite Types
 -----------------------------

-Definite and indefinite types were mentioned back in the :doc:`Introduction to Ada course <courses/intro-to-ada/chapters/more_about_types>`.
+Indefinite types were mentioned back in the :doc:`Introduction to Ada course <courses/intro-to-ada/chapters/more_about_types>`.
-In this section, we'll recapitulate and extend on this topic.
+In this section, we'll recapitulate and extend on both definite and indefinite types.

 Definite types are the basic kind of types we commonly use when programming applications.
 For example, we can only declare variables of definite types;